nktongyi-source/MP_Teach_Physics/README.md

 # MP_Teach_Physics
-All tutorial notes from MP will be uploaded here.
-Notes from 'Wave' to 'Gravitation' are difficult contents in Physics Olympiad and year 1 physics, so the notes aim to build solid foundations of concepts.
-Notes staring from 'Technique 1' are the general techniques concluded by MP from the questions in 物理学难题集萃.
-Hopefully you can find it useful!
+All the tutorial notes from MP will be uploaded here.
+The notes from 'Wave' through 'Gravitation' cover some of the trickiest stuff in Physics Olympiad and first-year physics, so they're meant to help you build a solid conceptual foundation.
+The ones starting from 'Technique 1' are general problem-solving strategies that MP picked up from working through 物理学难题集萃.
+Hope you find them useful!
+And follow MP on Instagram: @mp_teach_phy.
-Follow MP's Instagram account: @mp_teach_phy.